Table of Contents

 So, how would you ensure that your frontline workers are productive?
-In this article let’s explore the innovative ways of how to motivate frontline employees because they do not have a designated working space and access to technology that other employees have.
+In this article, let’s explore the innovative ways to motivate frontline employees because they do not have a designated working space and access to technology that other employees have.

-Often known as key workers or essential workers, frontline staff interact with customers, drive performance and customer satisfaction.
-They are responsible for delivering essential public services across industries.
-While physically showing up to do their jobs, community health workers continue to work under potentially hazardous conditions and health risks.
-For many organizations and essential industries, the frontline workforce is often the first point of contact with customers.
-Depending on industries, they are also known as mobile workers, field teams, peripatetic workers, and blue-collar workers.
+For many organizations and essential industries, the frontline workforce is often the first contact with customers.
+Depending on initiatives, they are also known as mobile workers, field teams, peripatetic workers, and blue-collar workers.

 According to the Cabinet Office of the UK Government, frontline workers are involved in running critical operations across industries mentioned below.

 - Frontline healthcare staff includes doctors, nurses, midwives, paramedics, social workers, and care workers.

 - Professionals involved in the health and social care supply chain.

 - Producers and distributors of medicines, medical, and personal protective equipment.